 This smoker has a “smoke box” and a “fire box”.
 The smoke box is where the smoke and heat is generated and then channeled into the food box, where the meat is smoked and cooked.

-How To Dry Meat In 4 Simple Steps
+How to Preserve Meat in the Wilderness: Dry Meat in 4 Simple Steps

 Preserving meat does not always have to be with an electric dryer or whatever equipment you are used to.
 What if there is no electricity anymore, would you be able to preserve meat long enough to ensure your survival and that of your family?

-Learn how to dry meat, removing all the moisture from it, just the way our forefathers did it.
+Learn how to dry meat in the wild, removing all the moisture from it, just the way our forefathers did it.

 Follow this simple procedure to remove moisture and fat from your meat, leaving only protein and limiting fat content to nourish your body.

 We will talk about how to cut, trim and debone the carcass of an animal in subsequent articles.
 That knowledge would be very vital if you are ever in a situation where you have to hunt and kill an animal yourself.
 For now, lets just assume you have obtained a large chunk of meat that you want to dry using a primitive method.

 Step 1: Trim Off The Fat From The Sides Of The Meat